tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 ENTRY LEVEL

-The City of San Fernando is also accepting applications for entry level candidates on an on-going basis until all open positions are filled.
-Priority is given to lateral and preservice candidates as described in this flyer.
 Entry level candidates must meet the qualifications/special requirements listed and successfully pass the oral interview, a PELLTB written examination achieving a minimum score of 42, and complete the Physical Agilities Test, which includes completing the 1½ mile run in under 15 minutes.
 Additionally, the process will require passing background review, psychological examination, polygraph and medical examination.
 Successful candidates may then be sponsored into a local police academy as a police officer recruit.

 Interested in putting yourself through the academy to become pre-service certified?
 CLICK HERE to be redirected to the Rio Hondo Police Academy website for more information.